 In 1945, eggs were used for virus propagation in the development of an influenza vaccine.

-In 1958, the United States experienced 763,094 cases of measles, resulting in 552 deaths.
+In 1958, the United States experienced a significant measles outbreak with 763,094 cases reported, leading to 552 deaths.

 In 1959, growth media and cell culture replaced eggs as the standard method of virus propagation for vaccines.

-In 2016, a DNA vaccine for the Zika virus began testing at the National Institutes of Health, and Inovio Pharmaceuticals and GeneOne Life Science began tests of a different DNA vaccine against Zika in Miami.
+In 2016, a DNA vaccine for the Zika virus began testing at the National Institutes of Health, and Inovio Pharmaceuticals and GeneOne Life Science started tests of a different DNA vaccine against Zika in Miami.

 In 2019, the World Health Organization characterized vaccine hesitancy as one of the top ten global health threats.